armysolo/BLV-Cube/README.md

 * 10x M3x8 countersunk screw
 * 10x M3 T-nuts

+## Rear Stepper Timing Gear Jig
+A jig I made to aid in timing geat placement.
+The spacing is 1.75mm

 ## Miscellaneous Goodies
 Ed Palisoc(Nuramori on Thingiverse) has been a huge contributer to out community.
 Without his help I wouldn't have been able to finish my Triple Z setup.
 He's been kind enough to share his designs.
 Here are links to his projects(more to come):